szetopowing/clinicalsapi/README.md

 # clinicalsapi
-Clinical system which records the patients information and his/her clinical data
+API which provides the function of recording the patients information and his/her clinical data for the clinical system